 Our three walking groups provide the opportunity to enjoy the beautiful countryside around us and, for the less energetic, the Munch Club meets monthly for lunch at various local hostelries.
 We also arrange regular outings to places of interest.

-At 10.30am on the first Thursday of each month there is a speaker meeting in the Mendip Council Chamber – arrive at 10am for free tea or coffee!
-On the remaining Thursdays of each month, we hold informal coffee mornings from 10:30am onwards in Dobbies café.
+Monthly coffee-and-speaker meetings happen on the first Thursday of the month at the Salvation Army Hall.
+Each week on the remaining Thursdays, we hold informal coffee mornings from 10:30am onwards in Dobbies café.

 New members are welcome and for more information on Shepton Mallet u3a please follow the links on the website.